Insufficient Gibbs Sampling

+The initialization step for $\Data^0$ that meets the constraints of the observed median and MAD is once again left to Appendix \ref{sec:init_mad} and is very similar to the interquartile range case.
+However, the proposed method for updating the vector $\Data^t$ at step $t$ is this time completely different from the other cases presented previously.
+Indeed, note that the allocation of observations among the four zones, which we have previously defined, is not fixed and can vary between iterations.
+Specifically, the value of $k$ (which controls the allocation of observations between $Z_1\cup Z_3$ and $Z_2\cup Z_4$) can range from $1$ to $n$ , and the value of $\delta$ can take values $\{0,1\}$.
+Since to our knowledge, the distribution of $k$ and $\delta$ is unknown, performing a total resimulation of the data becomes unfeasible.

-In the remainder of this section, we describe our Gibbs sampler when median and MAD are observed.
-We first give an initialization which follows the constraints in Subsection \ref{sec:init_mad}, and then describe in Subsection \ref{sec:move_medmad} how to update the vector $X^t$ at step $t$ conditionally on the value of $\theta^t$.
-Let $X_{-i}$, respectively $X_{-ij}$, be the vector of all coordinates of $X$ except coordinate $i$, respectively except coordinates $i$ and $j$.
-A standard Gibbs strategy would be to cycle through the indexes, updating in turn each $X_i$ conditionally on $\theta$, $X_{-i}$ and the constraints $m$ and $s$.
+Let $\data_{-i}$, respectively $\data_{-ij}$, be the vector of all coordinates of $\Data$ except coordinate $i$, respectively except coordinates $i$ and $j$.
+A standard Gibbs strategy would be to cycle through the indexes, updating in turn each $\data_i$ conditionally on $\boldtheta$, $\data_{-i}$ and the constraints $m$ and $s$.
 This strategy does not adequately explore the full posterior.
-Indeed, the distribution of $X_i|\theta,X_{-i}, m,s$ takes values only in the zone that $X_i$ belongs to.
+Indeed, the distribution of $\data_i|\boldtheta,\data_{-i}, m,s$ takes values only in the zone that $\data_i$ belongs to.
 With such a strategy, the values of $k$ and $\delta$ would never change.
-Instead, we must update two coordinates at a time: we will draw randomly two indexes $i$ and $j$ and sample from the joint conditional of $X_i,X_j|\theta, X_{-ij},m,s$.
+Instead, we must update two coordinates at a time: we will draw randomly two indexes $i$ and $j$ and sample from the joint conditional of $\data_i,\data_j|\boldtheta, \data_{-ij},m,s$.
 These joint conditionals are tractable, and we show in Appendix \ref{sec:ergodic} that this produces an ergodic Markov Chain so that the MCMC will explore the full posterior.